tsnellgrove/dark_castle3/doc/story.md

 - [1026 GUE] {Burt born as youngest of 7 to Billy and Esme}
 - [1035 GUE] {Nana, age 105, passes; Burt is 9}
 - [1048 GUE] {Burt is 22; Events of DC1}

-*** To Do List ***

-Backstory Planning:
-    - [DONE] capture key existing story text from game
-    - [DONE] capture general notes and ideas on Narrative
-    - [DONE] create initial timeline
-Backstory Writing:
-    - [DONE] how did Willie come to rule Bright Castle?
-    - [DONE] fill out the Dark Castle disaster - what sort of human frailty / dire betrayal led to this?
-    - [DONE] a bit more info on Tabitha's kingdom... how related to the kingdom of Bright Castle
-    - [DONE] fill out Nana's tale
-    - [DONE] time passes section to get to Burt
-    - [DONE] tell Burt's tale and how he was partly raised by Nana
-    - [DONE] briefly describe burt as a young man - his crush on Chrissy and friendship with Cecily
-    - [DONE] jump back to start and tell about Herbert / Willie's backstory
-    - [DONE] full end-to-end story Review / timeline true-up Game Text to Updaate:
-    - [DONE] compose updated story text based on new backstory
-        - [DONE] 'hedgehog broach'
-        - [DONE] 'family_tree'
-        - [DONE] 'guard_goblin_shiny_sword_burt_*'
-        - [DONE] 'moat_get_crown_result'
-        - [DONE] 'cecily'
-    - [TBD] compose game intro based on story
-    = [TBD] compose inventory text (multiple) based on story
-    - [TBD] compose biscuit description based on story
-    - [TBD] compose trademark inscription based on story

 *** Detailed Narrative ***